Signs That You Might Need a Different Therapist For Your Mental Health

 7. They are constantly checking their watch

 If you notice your therapist checking the clock instead of focusing on your conversation, it may indicate a desire for the session to end.
-Although therapists may have a short window of time between appointments, the time you booked with them can be essential.
-If you feel that your therapist is preoccupied with their schedule or are often distracted, you might ask them about it.
+Although therapists may have a short window of time between appointments, the time you book with them can be essential.
+If you feel that your therapist is preoccupied with their schedule or is often distracted, you might ask them about it.
 You can let them know you feel distracted by it or that you should wrap up what you’re saying before the time is up.

 8. No treatment plan has been discussed